What we know about Syria's chemical weapons

-(CNN)Horrifying images and video show civilians -- including children -- struggling to breathe, foam coming from their mouths as they appear to die of asphyxiation after an airstrike in northwestern Syria on Tuesday.
+(CNN)Horrifying images and video show civilians -- including children -- struggling to breathe, foam coming from their mouths as they appear to die of asphyxiation after an airstrike on a rebel-held town in northwestern Syria on Tuesday.

 Syria's military has denied using chemical weapons and blamed rebels for the carnage, but activists say the regime is responsible for a chemical attack which killed at least 70 people.
 Russia, meanwhile, has blamed the deaths on a Syrian airstrike on a "terrorist" ammunition depot.

-It's not yet confirmed what chemical agent was involved in the attack in Khan Sheikhoun, Idlib province.
-But early indicators point to the release of a nerve agent like sarin.
+It's not yet confirmed what chemical agent was involved in the suspected attack in Khan Sheikhoun, Idlib province.
+But early indicators point to the release of a nerve agent like Sarin.

 "The symptoms were pale skin, sweating, narrow or pin-eye pupils, very intense respiratory detachments.
-Those symptoms match the usage of sarin," said a doctor in a hospital close to Khan Sheikhoun, who cannot be named for security reasons.
-He said tests were needed to identify whether sarin, a man-made nerve agent, was to blame.
+Those symptoms match the usage of Sarin," said a doctor in a hospital close to Khan Sheikhoun, who cannot be named for security reasons.

 Does the Syrian regime have nerve agents?